Anne Lyon, Countess of Kinghorne: Fair Mistress Anne Murray

+The letters show that Anne Murray was known as the king's mistress in London, and perhaps the poem "A Dreame on his Mistres" had circulated in manuscript at the English court.
+It has been suggested that James VI let it be known that Anne Murray was his mistress in 1595 when he argued with his wife, Anne of Denmark, about the custody of their son Prince Henry at Stirling Castle.
+It is possible that the idea of "Lady Glamis" as the king's mistress was only later attached to the poems by titles added in a manuscript.
+In such readings, the king's mistress of the Dream poem, first among the women of the court, can be understood as his wife, Anne of Denmark.

 Marriage

-In May 1595, Anne Lyon married Patrick Lyon, 9th Lord Glamis who would later become the Earl of Kinghorne, at Stirling.
-In early modern Scotland married women did not usually adopt their husband's surnames.
+In May 1595, Anne Murray married Patrick Lyon, 9th Lord Glamis who would later become the Earl of Kinghorne, at Stirling.
+In early modern Scotland married women did not usually adopt their husband's surnames, and she would not have been known as "Anne Lyon".
 Lyon was the son of John Lyon, 8th Lord Glamis and Elizabeth Abernethy.
-His estates and affairs were managed by his uncle, the Thomas Lyon, Master of Glamis.
+His estates and affairs were managed by his uncle, Thomas Lyon, Master of Glamis.

+James VI bought Anne Murray, his rumoured mistress, a trousseau of clothes, including a three-tailed gown of cloth of silver which she probably wore on her wedding day, and two other gowns.
+The gift was made to "Mistress Anna Morraye now Ladye Glamis for the tyme of hir mariage".
+This gift of clothes was among the most expensive of similar presents made by King James to brides including; Marie Young; Jean Stewart, Lady Lovat; Margaret Stewart, Lady Traquair, Jean Stewart, Lady Bargany; and Marie Stewart, Countess of Mar.

+John Carey thought the wedding would be held at Linlithgow, writing "shortly the great marriage shall be solemnized at Lythquo between young Lord Glaymes and the King's mistress".
+Some sources following Carey's letter state the wedding took place in June at Linlithgow.
+The venue chosen however was Stirling Castle.
+Anne of Denmark set out from Linlithgow to Stirling on 30 May for the wedding banquet but fell ill after her horse was unruly.

-James VI bought Anne Murray, his rumoured mistress, a trousseau of clothes, including a three-tailed gown of cloth of silver which she probably wore on her wedding day.
-The king and queen planned to come to the wedding banquet on 1 June, to be celebrated with "great triumph" at Stirling Castle, but Anne of Denmark was ill again, rumoured to have suffered a miscarriage.
+The king and queen planned to come to the wedding banquet on 1 June, to be celebrated with "great triumph" at Stirling Castle, but Anne of Denmark was rumoured to have suffered a miscarriage.
 Roger Aston wrote that the banquet was to be held at the Countess of Mar's new house in Stirling, perhaps Mar's Wark, followed by celebrations at Gask, the house of the Laird of Tullibardine.